 |Posted by Tiana Blue on February 19, 2013 at 2:00 PM|

-Once the 1960s came around, the world entered a post-minimalist time in which fashion would become less about tried and true classics than fleeting fads and faux pas.
-As clothes became more personalized and customizable, tie dye and graphic tees, for example, replaced timeless garments.
-Trends have ruled the last 30-some years of fashion.
+Once the 1960s came around, fashion entered a post-minimalist time.
+Style would become less about tried and true classics and more about fleeting fads.
+As clothes became more customizable, timeless garments were replaced by the likes of tie dye and graphic tees.
+Trends have undoubtedly ruled the last 30-some years of fashion.
 But while plenty of style movements stayed behind in their original era, color coordination should never kick the dust.

 Without managing it, color coordinating could be a complete disaster.
-Think about those OG’s you see with a little lean in their step, brown shirt, brown pants, brown shoes, brown hat, and maybe even a brown cigar to top it off.
-Yeah, you want to avoid that.
-These cats come from another era, so there is no comparison here—they aren’t wrong for dressing how they know, but you are wrong for trying to copy their suave.
-Let them do their thing, and admire the stroll they have while doing so.
+Think about those OG’s you see with a little lean in their step--brown shirt, brown pants, brown shoes, brown hat, and maybe even a brown cigar to top it off.
+Yeah...you want to avoid that.
+These cats come from another era, so there is no comparison here.
+They aren’t wrong for dressing how they know, but you are wrong for copycatting.
+Let them do their thing, and admire the stroll.

-When color coordinating goes wrong—we’re talking suits or casual—it makes the wearer appear style-less.
+On the runways this season, head to toe color coordination dominated.
+How blah.
 It takes seconds to marry one shade into an entire outfit.
 If style was that easy, how fun would fashion blogs be?
-Where would fashion be without the extra oomph?
-On the runways this season, head to toe color coordination dominated.
-How blah.
+Where would fashion be if designers left out all the oomph?

 When you connect colors properly, everyone will notice the balance like a piece of art.
 Start out with a shirt that makes you feel your best.
-To keep it simple, wear the shirt with a similarly colored denim wash (example: dark shirt, dark pants) and throw on a hat for some extra color (it's chilly out!)
-Or instead of a hat, you can make a statement with footwear of a different shade.
+To keep it simple, wear the shirt with a similarly colored denim wash (let's say, black shirt and black pants).
+While it's cool out, throw on a hat for some extra color.
+If hats are a non-negotiable, make a statement with footwear or a belt of a different shade.
 A simple striped scarf would also do.

 Categories: Style: Who Would've Thought It